Checks for Hierarchy

 Starting from above:

-L7-Trusting is the pinnacle of Willingness because it reflects a readiness to enter the unknown for benefits, despite likely dangers and failure.
+L7-Trusting is the pinnacle of Willingness because it reflects a readiness to enter the unknown for undefined benefits, despite possible exploitation and betrayal.

 A: By obtaining knowledge and skills relevant to the situation.